 Labor Law Lawyers

-One of the important payments carried out by the National Insurance Institute is the payment of employee rights whose employer goes into bankruptcy or dissolves a company.
-The payment is given for wages, pension and severance pay, as well as most other social rights, for a period of up to 12 months.
+One of the critical functions of the National Insurance Institute is the payment of employee entitlements when an employer enters bankruptcy or a company undergoes dissolution.
+These payments cover wages, pension contributions, and severance pay, as well as most other social benefits, for a period of up to 12 months.

 By Igal Mor, Adv. & Notary